-An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student member, and one (1) nonvoting Hearing Officer.
-The members of the Hearing Panel shall be chosen from the members of the Hearing Panel Pool by the Chairperson of the Academic Appeals Board or his/her designee.
-The panel members chosen must have graduate faculty status at the "Graduate" or "Doctoral" level.
-In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the panel should be chosen from the Hearing Panel Pool members appointed from the constituent college or school involved.
+An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student member, and one (1) non-voting Hearing Officer.
+The members of the Hearing Panel shall be chosen randomly from the Hearing Panel Pool by the Chairperson of the Academic Appeals Board or his/her designee.
+In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the Hearing Panel should be chosen from the Hearing Panel Pool members appointed from the constituent college or school involved.

-VIII.
+IV.
 Hearing Procedures

 It is the intent of these procedures to ensure that Marshall University students receive appropriate due process in academic matters.
 This includes fundamental fairness, just sanctions, and all rights in accordance with the belief that academic appeal hearings at an institution of higher education such as Marshall University should have an educational objective.
 Academic appeals, pursuant to these procedures, are informal and not adversarial in nature.
-NOTE: Doctor of Medicine (M.D.) students should consult the appropriate Medical School publications for the proper procedure to follow.